Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 ##### !explanation

 The `key` parameter takes a function as an argument.
 Recall that a function can be assigned to a variable just like any other object in Python.
-The `()` call a function, whereas the function name is a variable that points to the function object in memory, just like any other variable.
+The parentheses `()` call a function, whereas the function name is a variable that points to the function object in memory, just like any other variable.

 ##### !end-explanation